 Anonymity and Privacy vs. Financial Transparency

-Privacy coins inherently work on ground principles of anonymity and confidentiality that entirely contradict the preference for financial transparency by any regulatory body.
+Privacy coins inherently work on ground principles of anonymity and confidentiality that contradict any regulatory body’s preference for financial transparency.
 Anti-money laundering and counter-terrorism financing regulations typically require transparency to identify suspicious transactions.
-Privacy coins challenge this regulatory standard since the tracing of funds back to individuals can hardly be done, or is impossible to do.
+Privacy coins challenge this regulatory standard since tracing funds back to individuals is difficult.

 Illicit Use Cases

-This, regulators claim, can be utilized to abet criminal activities since traces of it will not be possible.
-Privacy-based cryptocurrencies have been used on darknet markets, making the tracing and investigation of transactions harder by law enforcement.
+Regulators claim this can be utilized to abet criminal activities since traces of it are impossible.
+Privacy-based cryptocurrencies have been used on darknet markets, making the tracing and investigating transactions harder by law enforcement.
 The issue has become a focal point for governments concerned that untraceable cryptocurrency transactions can enable money laundering, drug trafficking, and cybercrime.

 Risks of Tax Evasion

-Tax agencies, including those of the United States, namely the Internal Revenue Service, are very concerned, with some reason, that such digital currencies, otherwise called ‘privacy coins,’ could be used for tax evasion.
-In addition, the lack of traceability will make it very difficult to determine taxable gains or losses, which, in turn, raises concerns about compliance with crypto tax laws.
+Tax agencies, including those of the United States, namely the Internal Revenue Service, are very concerned, for some reason, that such digital currencies, otherwise called ‘privacy coins,’ could be used for tax evasion.
+In addition, the lack of traceability will make it very difficult to determine taxable gains or losses, raising concerns about compliance with crypto tax laws.

 -